eduardo-w-bandeira/glosvar/README.md

     - Pronunced as "atter".
 - char = character
     - "ch" as in chuch, and "ar" as in car.
-- clas = class
-    - Not cls, because it's a spelling.
 - comp = component
 - conf = configuration
 - const = constant